kaecirr/EZone_Navigation_Android/README.md

 As a user, I want the path to be updated within a fast response time so that the application feels responsive.

-As a developer, I want to utilize A* as the pathfinding algorithm so that the time for calculating a viable path is reduced.
+As a developer, I want to utilise A* as the pathfinding algorithm so that the time for calculating a viable path is reduced.

 ***Current location button***: As a user, I want to have a positioning button for me to press so that I can know my current location.